hridaewcca/cca-programming-electronics-spring-2018/README.md

 ![Servo signal on pin 5, using 6V battery pack for power](img/servo-circuit.png)

+**BEWARE!
+Your servo has three wires, RED, BLACK, and YELLOW.
+Make sure you understand which wire is which before you wire it up.**

+Red: goes to +6V on the battery pack
+Black: goes to ground
+Yellow: is the input to the servo motor from pin 5 on your feather.

+If you rush through the wiring, you may get confused, because the Yellow wire is not in the middle of the motor connectors.

 Then, create a new sketch with this code, and upload it using Arduino:

 ```c